aqfan/sanFranData/README.md

 npm install
 node server.js
 ```
-Most of the logic behind the site is in script.js under the script/js folder.
+Most of the logic behind the site is in script.js under the /script/js folder.
 I based the neighborhood districts off of http://www.healthysf.org/bdi/outcomes/zipmap.htm and https://www.unitedstateszipcodes.org/

+See SF_Data.ipynb under the /data folder to learn more about my calculations on Jupyter using python.

 ## Challenge Features <a name="features"></a>